 Bath toys, such as mermaid dolls for the bath, can also help small children understand their physical world as well.
 Most importantly, they learn how toys float or sink, and they become familiar with the properties of water and how they can manipulate it.
 They also learn that, if they existed in reality, mermaids are swimmers.
 They watch how the doll’s hair flows underwater, and how her powerful fins can push water and propel her around.

 Conclusion – I Love Mermaid Dolls

 There were a few different considerations I kept in mind when I was looking for mermaid dolls suitable for bath time.
 I have a general set of criteria I stick to when I choose a doll to include on one of my lists, like how entertaining I think it would be, but when you add to bath water, other concerns such as cleanliness and mold come to the forefront.
-As long as you take reasonable precautions, any of lovely mermaids in this list would be suitable for use at bath time.
+As long as you take reasonable precautions, any of the lovely mermaids in this list would be suitable for use at bath time.

 A: It's best to rinse each doll off after every bath, and make sure to drain any pieces that hold water.
-Let dry completely before using again.
+Let dry completely before using it again.
 Clean regularly!

 A: Some dolls you can, and it's even recommended.
 However, microwaving or boiling dolls may cause some materials to melt.
 Do so at your own risk.